kesor/ollama-proxy/README.md

   }'
 ```

-Replace `your_made_up_ollama_secret_api_key` with your made up secret API key.
+Replace `your_made_up_ollama_secret_api_key` with your made-up secret API key.

 ## Renaming Ollama Models

-For systems that expect OpenAI's models to "be there", it is useful to
+For systems that expect OpenAI's models to "be there," it is useful to
 rename Ollama models by copying them to a new name using the Ollama CLI.

 For example: